 Well, most people would say the beach.
 And, don’t get me wrong, the beach is fantastic.
 But I’ve fallen in love with all the nooks and crannies of the Pensacola culture over these past few years.
 A drive through town will show you Pensacola locals fishing on the pier; rows of hole-in-the-wall cafés and shops; flocks of geese crossing the streets in great, squawking waves; and much more.
 Love it.

 Where’s your favorite place to do your homework? —Sean, IL

 Well, you know what they say: “homework is where the coffee is.”
 Just kidding, I made that up.
 But I’ve made great use of our coffee places on campus for my studying!
-Common Grounds Café, Palms Grille, and the coffee station in our Campus Store—I’ve probably bought enough coffee to supply a small coffee-drinking army.
+Common Grounds Café, the Palms, and the coffee station in our Campus Store—I’ve probably bought enough coffee to supply a small coffee-drinking army.

 How do I not get stressed during the semester? —Scott, CA

 One.
 Day.
 At.
 A. Time.
 (Emphasis on one.)
 Get in the habit of waking up in the morning and giving your day to the Lord—right at the start.
 If you’re going through your day knowing it belongs to God, every daily moment is exciting!
 Press on toward that college degree, but don’t forget to slow down sometimes and enjoy the journey.